 opening hours of markets in montenegro

-• The main shopping in Montenegro takes place in Bar and Podgorica.
+The main shopping hubs in Montenegro are Bar and Podgorica.

-• Bar, because it is the main port city of the country.
-All cargo ferries from Italy, Greece, Turkey, Albania come here with clothes and other things.
+Why Bar?
+It’s Montenegro’s main port city, receiving cargo ferries from Italy, Greece, Turkey, and Albania loaded with clothes and other goods.

 It is important to understand: